idevchandra/iamchandra/_posts/atma-bodha/2020-10-20-atma-bodha.md

     * Upadesa Sahasri
     * Panchikarana
     * Manisha Panchakam
-    * Vakya VRtti and others
+    * Vakya Vritti and others
 * Stotras (hymns)
     * Bhaja Govindam
     * Siva Manasa Puja
     * Kanakadhara Stotram
     * Sivananda Lahari
     * Soundarya Lahari
-    * Sri Lakshmi NRsimha Karavalamba Stotram and others
+    * Sri Lakshmi Nrisimha Karavalamba Stotram and others

 # <a name="AatmaBodhaPreface"></a>Preface - Atma Bodha
 Adi Shankaracharya is the most misunderstood<sup>[4]</sup> Hindu philosopher and reformist due to his stressing on "Realizing of Self and Truth" instead of [Man](https://en.wikipedia.org/wiki/Man_(word))'s [Karma](https://en.wikipedia.org/wiki/Karma_yoga) (duty, action).
 He explained the key difference between Hinduism and Buddhism by stressing that Ātman (Soul) exists, which is negated by Buddhism that neither the Soul nor the Self exist.
 This misconception comes from Western and Buddhist philosophers.
 But, Adi Shankara's impeccable bhashya (commentary) work on Bhagavad Gita and Atma Bodha teaches and convinces otherwise.